 You will notice that residential houses of Hallstatt are stacked on top of each other on the mountain slopes.
 There was never much land between the mountain and the lake, so residents had to use the land wisely.
 Until the 19th century it was not even possible to reach the town by road.

 Strolling down the Seestrasse we reached the central square of Hallstatt – Marktplatz.
-It’s a small place in the center of the town surrounded by charming neat houses with blooming flowers on their balconies in summer.
+It’s a small but lovely place in the center of the town surrounded by charming neat houses with blooming flowers on their balconies in summer.

 There is a city museum just before the Marktplatz at Seestrasse 56.
 You can visit it to learn about the history of Hallstatt town and its surrounding area.